ibyra/angico/README.md

 ```

 > [!WARNING]
-> The current support for SVG is limited, only a few elements/attributes are
+> The current support for SVG and MathML is limited, only a few elements and
-> defined.
+> attributes are defined.
 We aim to improve the support in the future.

 ### Extending type definitions